OpenLiberty/liberty-language-server/README.md

 ![Screenshot of Liberty feature suggestions in a feature block in a server.xml file](./docs/images/feature-completion.png "Completion suggestions for Liberty configuration in server.xml")

 ### Hover on Liberty server configuration files

+Hover your cursor over Liberty properties, variables, or XML configuration to view a description.

 * Hover for Liberty properties and variables

 ![Screenshot of a documentation dialog appearing when hovering over a Liberty property in a bootstrap.properties file](./docs/images/property-hover.png "Hover on Liberty properties in bootstrap.properties")